-Founded in 1966.
-Tetra Tech.
+Founded in 1966, Tetra Tech.
 Inc. is a leading provider of specialized environmental management consulting and technical services.
 We develop innovative, successful, and cost-effective solutions to complex environmental problems for public and private clients.
 Tetra Tech's success is a result of several factors, starting with technical skills in a wide range of disciplines and including a commitment to open, honest communication about project performance with clients, which fosters partnerships that enable us to meet fast-track schedules and stay within budget.
 Tetra Tech's vision for growth and diversification to meet clients' needs has been another key to our success.
 As environmental policies and regulations have changed the ways our clients do business, Tetra Tech has hired national experts and acquired firms that are knowledgeable in those areas and has put their skills to work.
 The result is that today, as a publicly owned company, we have 450 offices with over 21,000 employees worldwide.
 More important than our size, however, is that Tetra Tech is rated consistently by the industry as one of the most financially stable, top-quality environmental engineering firms.
-This year marked the nineteenth consecutive year in which Tetra Tech was ranked 1st in the top U.S. water firms by Engineering News-Record.
-Tetra Tech also was ranked #1 in Environmental Science, Solid Waste, Wind Power, Water Supply, and Environmental Management.
-In addition, Engineering News-Record ranked Tetra Tech #6 in their "The Top 200 Environmental Firms" and #4 overall in their "The Top 500 Design Firms" issues.
+This year, Tetra Tech was ranked 1st in the top U.S. water firms by Engineering News-Record for 20 consecutive years.
+Tetra Tech also was ranked #1 in Wind Power, Water Treatment and Desalination, and Environmental Management.
+In addition, Engineering News-Record ranked Tetra Tech #7 in their "The Top 200 Environmental Firms" and #4 overall in their "The Top 500 Design Firms" issues.